 Mason Fried

-Mason’s previous experience includes serving as a postdoctoral scholar developing analytical approaches to understand modern climate change impacts at the University of Texas Institute for Geophysics.
-He also took part in broad interdisciplinary NASA-funded research programs to improve projections of sea level rise contributions from the Greenland and Antarctic Ice Sheets.
-He’s published first-author research in journals such as Geophysical Research Letters, Journal of Geophysical Research: Earth Surface, and Annals of Glaciology as well as contributed to a range of reports and papers in consultancy and science.
+Mason’s previous experience includes serving as a postdoctoral scholar developing analytical approaches to understanding ice sheet dynamics and coastal impacts at the University of Texas Institute for Geophysics.
+He’s published first-author research in journals such as Geophysical Research Letters, Journal of Geophysical Research: Earth Surface, and Annals of Glaciology, as well as contributed to a range of reports and papers in consultancy and science.

 -